Nolte: NYT Forced to Admit Kavanaugh 'Victim' Doesn't Remember Assault

 So a Democrat operative is running around claiming he witnessed an assault that the victim herself cannot remember, but even he is not talking to the Times about it — Gee, I wonder why?

-Anyway, I honestly don’t remember Dean Baquet sexually assaulting me, and you can quote me on that.
+Anyway, I honestly don’t remember Dean Baquet sexually assaulting me.
+How can I deny something when I don’t have any memory of it ever happening?

 Follow John Nolte on Twitter @NolteNC.
 Follow his Facebook Page here.